 Who is this man?
 Let's take a look at the life of Jesus.
 What common thread can we discover in the many stories written about him in the Bible?
 We'll go back in time for a moment.

 It is not until around the age of 30 that we hear more about Jesus again.
 He gathers a group of friends around him.
-Also called followers, disciples or apostles.
-And he talks a lot with them about justice, humility, equality and forgiveness.
+They are also called followers, disciples or apostles.
+Jesus talks a lot with them about justice, humility, equality and forgiveness.
 Together they travel through Israel.
 He stands out because of the special miracles he does, such as healing sick people.
 More and more people become interested in Jesus.
 Wherever he goes, large groups of people gather.
 Everyone wants to see him, speak to him, touch him.
 Sometimes he becomes overwhelmed by it and flees away into nature for silence.

 The Jewish leaders of the country don't want anything to do with this Jesus.
 They don't believe a word of it and what's more; they see that he is gaining many followers and they are losing their grip on power.
-They often challenge him to make dangerous statements, but he always holds up a mirror to them.
-Then they decide to take a more rigorous approach - Jesus must die.
-They bribe one of his friends, Judas and he betrays him to the soldiers.
+Very often they challenge him to make dangerous statements, but he always holds up a mirror to them.
+Then they decide to take a more rigorous approach: Jesus must die.
 On Maundy Thursday, Jesus celebrates the Passover with his friends.
 Together they sit at the last supper.
 Jesus talks at length about what is to come, but his friends do not understand.
-Then comes the turning point.
-While walking in the Garden of Gethsemane, Judas leads the soldiers to Jesus and he betrays Jesus with a kiss.
-He is captured and tortured.
+Later that day comes the turning point.
+While walking in the Garden of Gethsemane, Judas, a friend of Jesus whom the Jewish leaders had bribed with money, leads soldiers to Jesus and he betrays Jesus with a kiss.
+Jesus is captured and tortured.

 The big game changer comes on Easter morning.
-Mary Magdalene wants to visit the tomb but to her horror the tomb is empty.
+Mary Magdalene wants to visit the tomb, but to her horror the tomb is empty.
 Where is the body of Jesus?
 She looks around and thinks she sees the gardener.
-She tells him about the empty tomb but then suddenly she recognizes the man.
+She tells him about the empty tomb, but then suddenly she recognizes the man.
 It is Jesus!
 He is alive!
-She runs back to her friends but they don't believe her at first.
-They all see that the tomb is empty.
-The friends stay together in the city.
+She runs back to her friends, but they don't believe her at first.
+But some of them go and see that the tomb where Jesus body lay is empty now.
+The friends decide to stay together in the city.
 They keep windows closed and doors locked for fear of the authorities.
 Then Jesus appears in their midst.
 They all see and hear him.

-More than 500 people say they saw him alive after his death.
+More than 500 people say they saw Jesus alive after his death.
 For forty days he walks around and talks to people about eternal life and forgiveness of sin.
 Above all, he speaks to them with great courage.
 With Ascension, Jesus returns to God.
-His friends are left behind in despair.
-Now what?
+His friends are left behind with an instruction; they have to go to Jerusalem, stay together and pray.
 Ten days later comes Pentecost.
 The friends are filled with passion and fire.
 God's spirit stirs them up to tell the whole world that Jesus is alive.
 They spread throughout the world and founded churches everywhere.
 To this day, these churches tell the same message: Jesus lives.

 04 | The thread - of Jesus' mission